cdeciron/Compound-events-assessment/README.md

 # Definition of climate hazards and compound events
 ## Cold-dry events
-A cold spell is when at least 5 days where the minimum temperature is below the 10th percentile of the time serie Dry spells are defined based on the standardized precipitation evapotranspiration index (SPEI) (_Thornwaite48_) A temporally compounding cold-dry event is considered when summer months are relatively drier than average and winter displays cold spells.
+Cold-dry events are studied as temporally compounding events.
+The dryness of a year/month is assessed with the SPEI and the coldness of a year is assessed by comparison to the average of the time period.
+Dryness is assessed for 'summer' months (May, June, july, August, September) and coldness for 'winter' months (October, November, December, January, Février).
+To assess cold-dry events, the climate variables used are: tasmin, tas and pr.

 ## Dark doldrums
-A low wind spell is when 100m wind speed is below 3m/s for at least 5 days A dark spell is when surface solar radiation downwards (rsds) is below 200W/m<sup>2</sup>
-A dark doldrum is the co-occurence of these two events for at least 1 day in the same region
+A low wind spell is when 100m wind speed is below 4m/s for at least 5 days.
+A dark spell is when surface solar radiation downwards (rsds) does not exceed 200W/m<sup>2</sup> at least twice in the day for 5 days.
+A dark doldrum is the co-occurence of these two events for at least 1 day in the same region.

 # Data
 ## Climate variables